 Interesting Facts About Iceland

-Ethnic Groups: homogeneous mixture of descendants of Norse and Celts 94%, population of foreign origin 6%
+Ethnic Groups: homogeneous mixture of descendants of Norse and Celts 81%, population with foreign background 19% (2018 est.)

 Interesting Facts information from the cia.gov website.
 Read more about Iceland